aricaldeira/pyspread/pyspread/share/doc/manual/file_menu.md

 The preferences dialog allows changing:

 - **Signature key for files**: The private key that is used for signing the `.pys` and `.pysu` files
 - **Cell calculation timeout**: If calculations for a cell exceed the time in seconds given here then calculation is aborted.
-This does not work for Python functions that are C code, so e.g. `2**99999999999999999` is not aborted.
+This does not work for Python functions that are C code, so e.g. `2**99999999999999999` would not be not aborted if Python's internal safeguard was deactivated.
 - **Frozen cell refresh period**: If **`View → Toggle`** periodic updates is activated then all frozen cells are updated after a specified amount of time.
 This interval in milliseconds is set here.
 The change takes effect the next time that **`View → Toggle`** periodic updates is activated.
 Too small values may lock up the application.
 - **Number of recent files**: The maximum number of files that is displayed in the list of recent files.
 Changes come into effect after the next restart of *pyspread*.
+- **Show sum in statusbar**: If checked, the sum of the currently selected cells is shown in the statusbar.
+This may slow down pyspread for large grids.
+- **Money default currency**: The selected currence is used for converting cells to Money objects with **`Macro → Money`**.

 ![Preferences dialog 2](images/screenshot_preferences_dialog.png)